PrEP (Generic Truvada)

 Never throw away medicine via household or water waste.
 Take any unwanted or expired medicine to your pharmacy and ask them to dispose of it safely on your behalf.

-Always store medicine out of sight and reach from children and pets.
+Always store medicine out of sight and out of reach of children and pets.

 Never share your medicine with anybody else, even if they are experiencing the same symptoms or have the same condition as you.